htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the other mechanisms in future releases.
   :ticket:`6984`

+- Reduced DAGMan's memory footprint when running DAGs with nodes that use the same submit file and/or current working directory.
+  :ticket:`7121`

 - The Box.com multifile transfer plugin now supports uploads.
 The plugin will be used when a user lists a "box://path/to/file" URL as the output location of file when using ``transfer_output_remaps``.